 - World Alzheimer Report 2012 (PDF, 80 pages)

 - World Alzheimer Report 2012 Executive Summary (PDF, 18 pages)

 - Traditional Chinese - Executive Summary (PDF, 18 pages)

 The Executive Summary highlights the key findings and recommendations.
 The full report includes quotes from carers and people with dementia, further analysis of the survey responses and a selection of essays from people with expertise and experience relevant to dementia and stigma.

 - How to successfully involve people with dementia in speaking roles for organisations (PDF, 6 pages)

 - How to include people with dementia in the activities of Alzheimer associations (PDF, 2 pages)

 Previous World Alzheimer Reports

-This is the third World Alzheimer Report that ADI has commissioned, each on a different topic.
-The first two, the World Alzheimer Reports 2009 and 2010, focused on the global prevalence and economic impact of the disease, respectively.
+This is the fourth World Alzheimer Report that ADI has produced, each on a different topic.
+The World Alzheimer Reports 2009, 2010 and 2011, focused on the global prevalence of dementia, the economic impact of the disease and the benefits of early diagnosis and intervention, respectively.
 Find out more about the previous reports.

 The distribution of the report and the production of the film have been made possible with support from Nutricia.